Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 - The application shall run on any system that supports Python and Tkinter.
 - The application shall use appropriate font sizes and color contrasts for readability.
 - The application design shall allow for easy addition of new features.

+#### Accessibility Requirements

+- All text and interactive elements shall maintain a minimum 4.5:1 colour contrast ratio against their background, in accordance with WCAG 2.1 AA standards.
+- All screens shall maintain consistent navigation and layout.

 ## Tech Stack Outline